 The Road Not Taken by Robert Frost

-Have you ever wished life to be like an eraser, where you can easily wipe unwanted mistakes and totally forget about it?
-No scar, no evidence and no pain.
+Have you ever wished life to be like an eraser, where you can easily wipe unwanted mistakes and forget about them?
+No scar, no evidence, and no pain.
 Nada.

-Many times in the past, I have ponder on the chance to undone the things which I regret doing in just a snap of my fingers.
+In the past, I have pondered on the chance to undo the things I regret doing in just a snap of my fingers.

-The Road not taken is a poem that simply conveys the importance of decision making.
+The road not taken is a poem that conveys the importance of decision-making.

 "Two roads diverged in a yellow wood,